 Ben was previously a counselor at the Center for Men’s Recovery at The Caron Foundation’s Hanley Center, and later Clinical Supervisor for Outpatient Services.
 Ben has also developed specialized programming and training for future addiction professionals.

 Ben has been with Family First Adolescent Services since its inception in 2014 as one of its co-founders.
 His current focus is on the development and supervision of staff, as well as continuing to advance the program in collaboration with the leadership team.
 Ben aims to provide an environment of creativity and support for his staff as they bring new ideas to the company.

-In his off time, Ben only hangs out with his daughter and wife.
+In his off time, Ben only hangs out with his daughters and wife.
 It's all he really likes to do.

 For over 16 years, Dr. Raul J. Rodriguez has been treating adults and adolescents for mental health and substance use disorders, both at his private practice in Delray Beach, Florida and as the medical director at several inpatient facilities.
 Dr. Rodriguez received his bachelor’s degree in chemistry from Florida International University, where he graduated Magna Cum Laude.
 Dr. Rodriguez received his Doctor of Medicine from the University of South Florida College of Medicine.
 Upon graduating, Dr. Rodriguez served as chief resident in the Adult Psychiatry Residency Program at the University of Miami–Jackson Memorial Hospital.